Charles Darwin (medical student): Illness and death

-This very talented medical student died on 15 May 1778, apparently from a cut sustained while performing an autopsy.About the end of April, Mr. Darwin had employed the greatest part of a day in accurately dissecting the brain of a child which had died of hydrocephalus, and which he had attended during its life.
+He died on 15 May 1778, apparently from a cut sustained while performing an autopsy.About the end of April, Mr. Darwin had employed the greatest part of a day in accurately dissecting the brain of a child which had died of hydrocephalus, and which he had attended during its life.
 That very evening he was seized with severe head-ach.
 This, however, did not prevent him from being present in the Medical Society, where he mentioned to Dr. Duncan the dissection he had made, and promised the next day to furnish him with an account of all the circumstances in writing.
 But the next day, to his headach there supervened other febrile symptoms.
 And, in a short time, from the hemorrhagies, petechial eruption, and foetid loose stools which occurred, his disease manifested a very putrescent tendency.

 The clinical picture described here, particularly the petechial haemorrhages, strongly supports a diagnosis of meningococcal disease.

 Charles Darwin was buried in the family vault of his professor and mentor, Andrew Duncan MD, in the Burying Ground of the Parish Church of St Cuthbert's chapel of ease (later renamed Buccleuch Parish Church), sited on the south side of Edinburgh at 33 Chapel Street, not far from the Old College of the University of Edinburgh.